Skip to main content

 Contact & More Information

-If you would like to know more about this case, please get in touch with our primary contact for each case: Matteo Bonaglia (ASER) by email, Elias Geoffrey (ACAT) by email, and Cannelle Lavitte by email
+If you would like to know more about this case, please get in touch with our primary contact for each case: Matteo Bonaglia (ASER) by email, Elias Geoffrey (ACAT) by email, and Cannelle Lavitte (ECCHR) by email

 You can find out more about the work of the claimants at their website: